Fairlie locomotive: Fuel and water

-Most critical was the absence of a tender, meaning that the capacity for fuel and water was very small.
-A locomotive is already a crowded place, and Fairlie's design gave even less room to place its supplies than a normal tank locomotive, which at least has a space behind the driver's cab to fill.
-Moreover, the central position of the cab meant that it was hard to add a tender later.
+Capacity for fuel and water is limited by the layout of the locomotive.
+Fairlie's design has less room for fuel supplies than a normal tank locomotive, that can be fitted with a bunker at the back of the cab.
+Solid fuel can't be carried in a tender because there is no access from the central cab.
 As was later the case with Bulleid's Leader class locomotives, limited fuel supplies would not have been a problem if fuel oil had been used instead of coal.
-Some of the large Fairlies for Mexico (see above) were oil-fired and oil-firing has, in recent times, been used on the Ffestiniog Railway (see below).
+Some of the large Fairlies for Mexico (see above) were oil-fired and oil-firing has, in recent times, been used on the Ffestiniog Railway.

 Steam pipes

-Also problematic were the flexible steam pipes to and from the cylinders of each swivelling engine; as on all other articulated locomotives of 19th century, they were prone to leakage and wasting of power.
+The flexible steam pipes to and from the cylinders of each swivelling engine were prone to leakage which wasted power.
 These problems were partially solved.
-It is recorded by Rolt that difficulties encountered in 1909 with the design and construction of steam-tight flexible steam connections for the Garratt locomotive were solved by Beyer, Peacock & Company's designers after studying a description of the spherical steam joints used on a Fairlie locomotive built for the Ffestiniog Railway followed by a visit to the FR to observe these locomotives at work.
+It is recorded by Rolt that difficulties encountered in 1909 with the design and construction of steam-tight flexible steam connections for the Garratt locomotive were solved by Beyer, Peacock & Company's designers after studying the spherical steam joints on a Fairlie locomotive built for the Ffestiniog Railway.

 Power bogies

-A further problem lay in the power bogies; there was a good reason for unpowered wheels on a steam locomotive, in that they served a function of stabilising the locomotive, reducing its tendency to wander or 'hunt' when rolling on straight track, and leading the locomotive into curves and thereby reducing derailments.
-Early Fairlies had a tendency to be rough-riding, rough on the track they rode, and more prone to derailment than they should have been.
-This was certainly in part true of Little Wonder, which was worn out and replaced by the FR after less than twenty years' intensive use.
+Unpowered wheels on a steam locomotive reduce its tendency to wander or 'hunt' when rolling on straight track, and lead the locomotive into curves, thereby reducing derailments.
+Early Fairlies had a tendency to be rough on the track, and more prone to derailment than they should have been.
+The Festiniog Railway's first Fairlie Little Wonder was worn out after less than twenty years' use.
 To a large extent the problem was not the use of power bogies but faults in their design and especially the absence of weights on the trailing ends of the bogies to counterbalance the cylinders.
 Subsequent FR engines were much easier on the track.
 All FR Fairlies have had a reputation for a smooth footplate ride when compared with the original George England and Co. built 0-4-0 engines.

 Visibility

 The driver is on one side of the firebox and the fireman on the other.
 As a result, the locomotive is left-hand drive going in one direction and right-hand drive in the other.
-This would not help with visibility of signals.
+This potentially reduces the visibility of signals.

-Summary

-Fairlie's vision was limited by the limitations of the steam locomotive — its thirst for water and the unbalancing forces of its directly driving pistons.